Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 Assume that 60% of the energy input to storage is recoverable.

-Assume that half the unconstrained wind generated energy goes into storage.
+Assume that almost all of the unconstrained wind generated energy goes into storage.

 Hence the storage energy loss is: